How to Learn React

 - Choose an IDE.
-IDEs are the development environments you use to build applications.
+IDEs are the development environments in which developers build applications.
 For React developers, Visual Studio Code (VS Code) is a popular choice, alongside Atom.

-- Try out create-react-app. create-react-app is a boilerplate that gives you everything you need to start a new React app.
-Many tutorials recommend that you start from the create-react-app project because all the basics are configured, and as soon as you download the project, you will be ready to go.
+- Try out create-react-app . create-react-app is a boilerplate that gives you everything you need to start a new React app.
+Many tutorials recommend that you start from the create-react-app project because all the basics are configured.

 Practice Your React Skills

 Practice is so important when you’re programming because many of the issues you will encounter will come up again and again.
-By doing more coding, you’ll be able to build up a clear list of errors in your mind that will help you spot common mistakes in your work, which you can then use to resolve those mistakes more effectively.
+By doing more coding, you’ll be able to build up a clear list of errors in your mind.
+You can use this knowledge to resolve those mistakes more effectively in the future.

 Practice every day is a great mantra to use.
 Try to code as much as you possibly can.
 If you’re looking for ways to get in more practice, here are a few suggestions: